tiffanyluvii/tiffanyluvii.github.io/docs/index.md

 <p> Pyplot is a module in Matplotlib that also offers functions to generate basic charts for visualization like line plots, bar charts, histograms, and scatter plots.
 Pyplot is used for its flexibility in creating custom plots for data analysis. </p>

-Below are the imports that you must have before we continue with **Data Processing**!
+Below are the imports that you must have before we continue with <b>Data Processing</b>!

 </div>